hieutnbk2011/metalsmith-boilerplate/src/index.md

 ---
-title: Home
+title: Thanks you!
 layout: default.hbs
 menu-order: 1
 ---

-# Homepage
+# Thanks!

-Look around the site or explore the [code](https://github.com/andreasvirkus/metalsmith-boilerplate)
+I appreciate your taking the time to review my answers.
+Again, thank you for your consideration.
+I will try my best to working hard and bring the my best support experience to your customer.